-A: All common unitholders who owned our common units at the close of business on the record date, \\\\\\\\\, 2004, are entitled to receive notice of the special meeting and to vote the common units that they held on the record date at the special meeting, or any postponements or adjournments of the special meeting.
-The holders of our class D units and special units on the record date, \\\\\\\\, 2004, are entitled to receive notice of the special meeting.
-The holders of our class D units are entitled to vote the class D units that they held on the record date for the Unit Plan Proposal and may vote in the same proportion to the votes cast by the common unitholders with respect to the Listing Proposal and the Special Unit Proposal.
-The holders of our special units that they held on the record date in the same proportion to the votes cast by the common unitholders for the Special Unit Proposal.
+A: All of our common unitholders, class D unitholders and special unitholders who owned such units at the close of business on the record date, May 17, 2004, are entitled to receive notice of the special meeting.
+The common unitholders are entitled to vote the common units that they held on the record date on all of the proposals.
+The holders of our class D units are entitled to vote the class D units that they held on the record date on all of the proposals, although pursuant to the terms of the class D units they will be voted automatically in the same proportion to the votes cast by the common unitholders with respect to the Listing Proposal and the Special Unit Proposal.
+The holders of our special units are entitled to vote the special units that they held on the record date on the Special Unit Proposal, although pursuant to the terms of the special units they will be voted automatically in the same proportion to the votes cast by the common unitholders with respect to the Special Unit Proposal.
+The special unitholders are not entitled to vote on the Listing Proposal or the Unit Plan Proposal.